 Settling in court is very common, but the deals can sometimes be twice as high than if you had settled prior to your account getting to that point.
 This means using strategies that can cause you to reach that point faster, or at all, are ill-advised.

 What you do want in writing: The settlement agreement

 Getting your settlement agreement in writing is critical.
 You absolutely want a letter that outlines the creditor, collection agency or law firm is taking less than what you owe.
 You want it to clearly identify you, and the outline of the deal being made.
 And you want it on their letterhead, not yours.
 But I highly recommend you negotiate the deal over the phone, for all of the above reasons and more, before you get to the point of having them send you the settlement agreement.

-If you are not up to the challenge of negotiating with debt collectors over the phone, you’re not alone.
+If you just aren’t up to the challenge of negotiating with debt collectors over the phone, you’re not alone.
 Resolve offers effective and affordable professional negotiations where you only pay based on results that you approve first.

-- Our platform and guidance is free.
-You can also get free advice from our experts and we don’t charge for debt settlement estimates and settlement plans.
+- Our platform and guidance are free.
+You can also get free advice from experts in the Resolve Network and they don’t charge for debt settlement estimates and settlement plans.

-- A debt settlement company will charge 20-25 percent of your debt total, regardless of how much the company saved you in settling your debts.
+- A debt settlement company will charge 20-25% of your debt total, regardless of how much the company saved you in settling your debts.
 Resolve is different.
 For the same service, we charge just 15% on your total savings.

 If you haven’t yet created a Resolve account, click here to get started.